Rafael José: New projects

 He soon began acting on television in various telenovelas and in 1983 became co-host of the Saturday night program A Millón, along with Héctor Marcano and Sonia Noemí on WAPA-TV.
 He proved to be a talented TV host and lasted there for various seasons.
 During this time, he and his then wife, actress Magali Carrasquillo, had a son, Juan Pablo.

 In 1986, he joined Roberto Vigoreaux in hosting another WAPA-TV game show, Sabado En Grande, when A Millón was moved to Sunday nights.
 During this time, he also performed with Antonio Sánchez in the hit sitcoms El Cuartel de la Risa and Adultos Solteros.
 In the late 90s, he was hired as a television host by Univision in Miami, Florida.

 José then became a recognizable face with Latino audiences in the United States with the movie showcase program Tu Pelicula.
 Later on he joined the morning show ¡Despierta América!, along with Fernando Arau, Ana María Canseco, Neyda Sandoval and fellow Puerto Rican Giselle Blondet.
 In 1998, Jose covered the 1998 Fifa World Cup as a commentator for Univision.

 In 2005, he started hosting Univision-Puerto Rico's successful night show Anda Pa'l Cara.
 At present, he is a co-host of the night program "Que Noche" on WIPR-TV in San Juan.

 In 2013 he starred in the Puerto Rican premiere of Jerry Herman's La Cage Aux Folles as Albin/Zaza, opening in August 2013 at the Luis A Ferré Performing Arts Center in San Juan.

-As of 2018, Jose is one of the show hosts and television reporters of variety show Lo Se Todo.
-His work there has caused wide reactions by the general public, including an open letter by a viewer that went viral on the internet, in which he was asked to leave the show.
+In 2018, José joined WAPA as one of the show hosts and television reporters of variety show Lo sé todo where he remained until 2019 when he shifted to the station's daytime variety show !Viva La Tarde! alongside Tita Guerrero and Jaime Mayol where he currently (as of 2023) remains as host.